-Fashion is another huge market in the Philippines, with a projected revenue of US$229 million in 2019.
-This is consistent with Nielsen’s findings that shoes and apparel are the second leading product category in the country, with a market share of 28 per cent.
+Fashion is another huge market in the Philippines, with a projected revenue of US$229 million in 2019.16 This is consistent with Nielsen’s findings that shoes and apparel are the second leading product category in the country8, with a market share of 28 per cent.

 A closer look at the search queries Filipinos use to look for products online shows that fashion-related keywords like “Shoes,” “Nike,” “Adidas,” and “Dress” are among the top 10 shopping queries.

-Meanwhile, Shopee’s analysis of its shopper data reveals that Filipino shopping preferences tend to differ in different parts of the Philippines, especially when it comes to fashion..
+Meanwhile, Shopee’s analysis of its shopper data17 reveals that Filipino shopping preferences tend to differ in different parts of the Philippines, especially when it comes to fashion.
 For example, in the southern regions of the Visayas and Mindanao, Korean-inspired clothes and footwear tend to be more popular.

 If you’re selling shoes and apparel, do note that aside from the big three of Lazada, Shopee, and Zalora, other fashion eCommerce players are also seeking to establish a presence in the Philippines.
-In March this year, Singapore-based Zilingo officially launched in the country, promising to “democratize the fashion and beauty industry.”
+In March 2018, Singapore-based Zilingo officially launched in the country18, promising to “democratize the fashion and beauty industry.”
 The company is looking to expand in the Philippines and ramp up cross-border selling to introduce products from smaller brands in Southeast Asia and China.

 Like many markets, Filipinos take their fashion cues from trends and influencers they see on social media.
 It would also be wise for you to pay attention to publications like Metro Style, Preview, and Mega—magazines that cover the hottest fashion trends worn by celebrities in the Philippines.
-Zalora also offers trend rankings and trend forecasts, which you can turn to as a guide on the most popular items and apparel in the country.
+If you’d like to find Philippine eCommerce insights such as consumer behaviour and top shopping periods, find them all in one place in our Philippines country guide.

 Beauty products were also among Lazada’s bestselling products during 11.11 in 2018.
-For the make-up and skincare category, brands like Maybelline, L’Oreal Paris, MAC, Benefit, Olay, Nivea, Pond’s, and Garnier generated the most sales on the site.
-According to Statista, the personal care market is estimated to generate 85 million in sales in 2019, this year.
+For the make-up and skincare category,19 brands like Maybelline, L’Oreal Paris, MAC, Benefit, Olay, Nivea, Pond’s, and Garnier generated the most sales on the site.
+According to Statista, the personal care market is estimated to generate 85 million20 in sales in 2019, this year.

 BeautyMNL, the fifth leading eCommerce site in the country and a locally owned company, stands out for specialising in makeup, haircare, and skincare.
-It boasts of more monthly visits than larger rival Sephora (1,121,300 vs. 173,800 in Q1 2018) and is a favourite online destination of beauty enthusiasts in the country due to its low shipping fees and quick turnaround time.
-Entrepreneur’s comparison of shipping times saw BeautyMNL having one of the fastest turnaround times compared to other eCommerce merchants.
+It boasts of more monthly visits than larger rival Sephora (795,300 vs. 134,600 in Q3 2019)5 and is a favourite online destination of beauty enthusiasts in the country due to its low shipping fees and quick turnaround time.
+Entrepreneur’s comparison of shipping times22 saw BeautyMNL having one of the fastest turnaround times compared to other eCommerce merchants.

 For international merchants hoping to keep up, a flexible logistics program relying on cross-border shipping may be necessary to keep up with demand and maintain high levels of satisfaction over the speed of online delivery.